-Having access to educational leaders, teachers, and students who are employing pioneering strategies to engage students in STEM learning will be a great tool for anyone who is interested in discovering what STEM looks like across our state.
+Having access to educational leaders, teachers, and students who are employing pioneering strategies to engage students in STEM learning has been proven an effective tool for anyone who is interested in discovering what STEM looks like in Tennessee.

-If your school or district would like to share your successful STEM strategies, sign up here for the next round of STEM school site visits this fall!
+If your school or district would like to share your successful STEM strategies, sign up here to be featured in the next round of STEM school tours this fall!

 57 stakeholders took part in the Spring 2017 STEM School Tours.